 Our view, for what its worth, is that we would like to see the price of uranium stabilise and then start to rise if this mini rally in uranium stocks is to continue.
 If you cant wait any longer or you think that they are great value now then by all means re-enter the market gently and start building a position.
 We will watch for another week or so.

-If you new to this web site and would like to receive our free newsletter regarding uranium and in particular uranium stocks then please click this link to subscribe for FREE to The Uranium Stocks Newsletter.
+If you are new to this web site and would like to receive our free news letter then please click this link.